nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

 ### CPU/GPU SUs

 Service Units (SUs) can only be purchased as a whole unit.
-We will charge for Pods (summed up by Porject) and VMs on a per-hour basis for any portion of an hour they are used, and any VM "flavor"/Pod reservation is charged as a multiplier of the base SU for the maximum resource they reserve.
+We will charge for Pods (summed up by Project) and VMs on a per-hour basis for any portion of an hour they are used, and any VM "flavor"/Pod reservation is charged as a multiplier of the base SU for the maximum resource they reserve.